 Some nonimmigrant categories require that a U.S. employer obtain a certification of labor condition application from the Department of Labor.
 That application requires the employer to state (“attest”) that it will comply with the following requirements:

 - The employer must pay a wage that is no less than the wage paid to similarly qualified workers or, if greater, the prevailing wage for the position in the geographic area.

 - The employer must provide working conditions that will not adversely affect other similarly employed workers.

 - The employer must attest that there is no strike or lockout at the place of business of the prospective temporary worker.

 - The employer must give notice to the bargaining representative or post a notice at the place of business that a labor condition application has been filed with the DOL.

 All U.S. employers must verify the employment eligibility and identity of all employees hired to work in the United States after Nov.
-6, 1986 by completing an Employment Eligibility Verification form (Forms I-9) for all employees, including U.S. citizens.
+6, 1986, by completing an Employment Eligibility Verification form (Form I-9) for all employees, including U.S. citizens.
 Employers who hire or continue to employ individuals knowing that they are not authorized to be employed in the United States may face civil and criminal penalties.